 Interview with Mother Daughter Book Reviews - October 2013

-We are pleased to welcome with us today, Wendy Leighton-Porter, author of the Shadows from the Past book series, as we kick-off The Shadow of Atlantis Blog Tour hosted by Mother Daughter Book Reviews.
+We are pleased to welcome with us today, Wendy Leighton-Porter, author of the Shadows of the Past book series, as we kick-off The Shadow of Atlantis Blog Tour hosted by Mother Daughter Book Reviews.
 The Tour Schedule features book reviews, character interviews, author interviews and guest posts from over 30 other blogs.

 1. As succinctly as possible, tell us why someone should read your book.

 It's a fun adventure with a hint of magic, which will transport you back in time to an ancient city shrouded in mystery ... and the story features a talking cat.
 What more could you ask for?